CWEL GRADUATE Mentor Program

-The CWEL MBA Mentor Program connects women graduate students to senior-level women leaders to build strategic relationships that support leadership development and career advancement.
+The CWEL Graduate Mentor Program connects women graduate students to senior-level women leaders to build strategic relationships that support leadership development and career advancement.

-The MBA Mentor Program begins in the fall and runs through the spring of each academic year.
+The CWEL Graduate Mentor Program begins in the fall and runs through the spring of each academic year.
 Women all graduate programs are invited to participate.
 The program is built on three essential pillars:

 - Expertise.
 The program is designed and led by a mentoring expert.
 Professor Wendy Murphy is a respected researcher in the field of mentoring and careers and has years of experience managing successful mentor programs.